ptyspawn/ssp21-IKI/report.md

 DeviceTimestamp ::= INTEGER(0 ..
 18446744073709551615)
 ```

-### 1) create_certificate_serial_number()
+### CreateTransactionIdRequest (1)

 This request contains no payload.
 If implemented over a REST API, the client simply makes an HTTP POST request to a specific URL.

-### 2) create_certificate_serial_number() response

-The response to this request uses HTTP 200 (OK) with a TBD `content-type` such as `application/octet-stream`.
-The repsonse data is
+### CreateTransactionIdResponse (2)

-the DER encoded bytes of the following ASN.1 object definiton.
+The repsonse data is the DER encoded bytes of the following ASN.1 object definiton.

 ```
-TransactionIdentifierResponse ::= SEQUENCE
+CreateTransactionIdResponse ::= SEQUENCE
 {
     -- random 256-bit transaction identifier generated by the authority -- tid     TransactionIdentifier,
-    -- time at which the transaction was started -- timeCreated   GeneralizedTime,
-    -- time after which the transaction will expire -- invalidAfter   GeneralizedTime
+    -- the number of milliseconds for which the TID will remain valid -- validForMs   DeviceTimestamp
 }
 ```

-The `timeCreated` field indicates the time at which the authority started the transaction.
-The `invalidAfter` field indicates the time after
+The `validForMs` field indicates the number of milliseconds for which the TID will remain valid.
+It is informational only, and is
-which a subsequent enrollment request in step 5 would fail due to timeout.
-The time interval defined by the difference of (invalidAfter - timeCreated)
+meant to help in debugging any subsequent enrollment requests that fail due to a timeout.
-bounds how long the master can take to retrieve the time attestation from the outstation and submit the CSR.
-This value would typically be a constant
-configured on the authority.
-The timeCreate and invalidAfter fields are informational only.

-### 3) TimeAttestationRequest
+### TimeAttestationRequest (3)

 This request message only carries the TID to the outstation for signing purposes.